-American Air Conditioning & Heating & Heating, your North Hollywood Air Conditioning experts, is presenting this public safety article to help prevent dryer fires.
+American Air Conditioning & Heating, your North Hollywood Air Conditioning experts, is presenting this public safety article to help prevent dryer fires.
 We hope you find this useful and informative.
 Our goal is to teach our customers tips for overall home safety for their families.
 Feel free to drop a line on our Facebook page, we would love your feedback!

 To Help Prevent Dryer Fires:

 Clean the lint screen/filter before or after drying each load of clothes.
 If clothing is still damp at the end of a typical drying cycle or drying requires longer times than normal, this may be a sign that the lint screen or the exhaust duct is blocked.